byui-cse/cse251-course/week01/prepare.md

 ## Threading Package

 For the first two weeks of the course, we are learning how to add threads to our programs.
 We will be using the threading package.
-It is imported using the following:
+It is included in your Python program using the following:

 ```python
 import threading